By Brydie Wright

 * * *

-Melissa Stoller is the author of the chapter book series The Enchanted Snow Globe Collection - Book One: Return to Coney Island and Book Two: The Liberty Bell Train Ride (Clear Fork Publishing, 2017 and Spring 2019); and the picture books Scarlet’s Magic Paintbrush and Ready, Set, GOrilla!
-(Clear Fork, Fall 2018).
+Melissa Stoller is the author of the chapter book series The Enchanted Snow Globe Collection - Book One: Return to Coney Island and Book Two: The Liberty Bell Train Ride (Clear Fork Publishing, 2017 and 2019); and the picture books Scarlet’s Magic Paintbrush and Ready, Set, GOrilla!
+(Clear Fork, 2018).
 She is also the co-author of The Parent-Child Book Club: Connecting With Your Kids Through Reading (HorizonLine Publishing, 2009).
-Melissa is an Assistant and Blogger for the Children’s Book Academy, a Regional Ambassador for The Chapter Book Challenge, an Admin for The Debut Picture Book Study Group, and a volunteer with the Society of Children’s Book Writers and Illustrators/MetroNY.
+Melissa is an Assistant and Blogger for the Children’s Book Academy, a Regional Ambassador for The Chapter Book Challenge, a Moderator for The Debut Picture Book Study Group, and a volunteer with the Society of Children’s Book Writers and Illustrators/MetroNY.
 Melissa has worked as a lawyer, legal writing instructor, freelance writer and editor, and early childhood educator.
 Additionally, she is a member of the Board of Trustees at The Hewitt School and at Temple Shaaray Tefila.
 Melissa lives in New York City with her husband, three daughters, and one puppy.
-When not writing or reading, she can be found exploring NYC with family and friends, traveling, and adding treasures to her collections.

 We are so excited to be mixing things up at the Children's Book Academy, beginning with some delicious additions to the Blogfish.
 Meet our awesome new bloggers!!